 - Elevator and escalator defects

 If your loved one’s premises liability case resulted in their death, you may have the opportunity to file a wrongful death claim against the property owner.
-A lawyer can help you determine your legal options.
+A wrongful death lawyer can help you determine your legal options.

 Product manufacturers, distributors, and retailers have a responsibility to protect consumers from harm by developing safe designs and including all potential hazards on clearly marked packaging.
 If they fail to do so and the consumer suffers serious or fatal injuries as a result, the victim or their loved ones may pursue a products liability or wrongful death case against the at-fault party.
 A lawyer can help you determine products liability in your case, which may include: